High-dimensional Censored Regression via the Penalized Tobit Likelihood: Abstract

 \section{Abstract}

-The Tobit model has long been the standard method for regression with a left-censored response in economics.
-In spite of its enduring popularity, the Tobit model has not been extended for high-dimensional regression.
-To fill this gap, we propose several penalized Tobit models for high-dimensional censored regression.
-We use \citeauthor{Olsen1978}'s \citeyearpar{Olsen1978} convex reparameterization of the Tobit negative log-likelihood as the basis for our models, leveraging the fact that the negative log-likelihood satisfies the quadratic majorization condition to develop a generalized coordinate descent algorithm for computing the solution path.
-Theoretically, we analyze the Tobit lasso and Tobit with a folded concave penalty, deriving a bound for the $\ell_2$ estimation loss for the former and proving that a local linear approximation estimator for the latter possesses the strong oracle property.
-Through an extensive simulation study, we find that our penalized Tobit models provide more accurate predictions and parameter estimates than their least-squares counterparts on high-dimensional data with a censored response.
-We demonstrate the superior prediction and variable selection performance of the penalized Tobit models on Mroz's 1975 women's labor supply data.
+High-dimensional regression and regression with a left-censored response are each well-studied topics.
+In spite of this, few methods have been proposed which deal with both of these complications simultaneously.
+The Tobit model---long the standard method for censored regression in economics---has not been adapted for high-dimensional regression at all.
+To fill this gap and bring up-to-date techniques from high-dimensional statistics to the field of high-dimensional left-censored regression, we propose several penalized Tobit models.
+We develop a fast algorithm which combines quadratic minimization with coordinate descent to compute the penalized Tobit solution path.
+Theoretically, we analyze the Tobit lasso and Tobit with a folded concave penalty, bounding the $\ell_2$ estimation loss for the former and proving that a local linear approximation estimator for the latter possesses the strong oracle property.
+Through an extensive simulation study, we find that our penalized Tobit models provide more accurate predictions and parameter estimates than other methods on high-dimensional left-censored data.
+We use a penalized Tobit model to analyze high-dimensional left-censored HIV viral load data from the AIDS Clinical Trials Group and identify potential drug resistance mutations in the HIV genome.
+Appendices contain intermediate theoretical results and technical proofs.

 {\it Keywords:} censored regression, coordinate descent, folded concave penalty, high dimensions, strong oracle property, Tobit model